 Coffee.
 A day doesn’t start until you have had a proper cup of coffee.
 Whether it’s a milky latte from the nearest Starbucks on your way into work or shot of Espresso to wake your body up for the day ahead, most of us Brits start our day with our favourite hot drink.
-A long overdue catch up with friends is known to take place in a local coffee shop, maternity leave usually involves a cappuccino or two and a well earned break at work usually involves…you guessed it…a cup of coffee!
+A long overdue catch up with friends is known to take place in a local coffee shop.
+Maternity leave usually involves a cappuccino or two.
+A well earned break at work usually involves…you guessed it…a cup of coffee!

 Here we will look at the different types of home coffee machines available from the traditional stove-top espresso makers to high end fully automatic coffee makers and try to help you decide what best suits your life style and budget.
 We include some books that can help you make the perfect coffee at home and have included customer reviews from Amazon.co.uk as user reviews can be an important part of the decision making process.
 Our list of the best, most popular machines on the market right now is sure to guide you in the right direction.
 With some great deals and prices on some of the top machines you are sure to find your perfect match!
 Happy shopping!